DrishtiShrrrma/huggingface-audio-course/unit1/README.md

 # Sampling, Upsampling, Downsampling

-1. Sampling:
+1. Sampling: analog-to-digital conversion of audio signals.
+It involves measuring the amplitude of the analog waveform at regular time intervals and converting those measurements into digital data ---> output: digital discrete signal
+2. Sampling Rate: number of samples of audio taken per second during the process of analog-to-digital conversion.
-2. Upsampling: Increasing the sampling rate of the signal
+3. Upsampling: Increasing the sampling rate of the signal
-3. Downsampling: decreasing the sampling rate of the signal
+4. Downsampling: decreasing the sampling rate of the signal

 # Nyquist Rate